Bachelor of Arts – Bachelor of Laws (Honours) [Embedded]

 Candidates who exit the course prior to completion, and have completed 72 credit points of study and appropriate subjects, may be eligible to receive the award of Bachelor of Arts.

-Candidates who exit the course after the first year of equivalent full-time study may transfer to the Bachelor of Laws without loss of advanced standing.
-(Note: Transfer after completion of any later year of the joint degree will normally entail loss of advanced standing for non-Law subjects completed beyond level 1.)
+Candidates who exit the course after the first year of equivalent full-time study may transfer to the Bachelor of Laws without loss of credit.
+(Note: Transfer after completion of any later year of the joint degree will normally entail loss of credit for non-Law subjects completed beyond level 1.)